ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn package refresh`
 {: #cli_pkg_refresh}

-Refresh the package bindings for all of the packages within a specific namespace.
+Refresh the package bindings for all the packages within a specific namespace.
 {: shortdec}

 ```sh